tayganr/purviewlab/modules/module02b.md

 ## 2. Key Vault Access Policy #2 (Grant Azure Purview Access)

+In this next step, we are creating a second access policy which will provide Azure Purview the necessary access to retrieve secrets from the Key Vault.

 1. Navigate to your **Azure Key Vault** resource and click **Access policies**.

     ![Access Policies](../images/module02/02.73-keyvault-policies.png)